MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Deploy/deploy-upgrade.md

 ## Relocate the VMM library

 - If you upgraded to a high availability VMM management server, we recommend that you relocate your VMM library to a high availability file server.
-[Learn more](vmm-plan-ha-deployment)
 - After you create a new VMM library, you will want to move the resources from the previous VMM library to the new VMM library.
 - To preserve the custom fields and properties of saved virtual machines in the previous VMM library, deploy the saved virtual machines to a host and then save the virtual machines to the new VMM library.
 -  Note that operating system and hardware profiles cannot be moved.
 You need to re-create these profiles.